tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 * Ursula, Franklin.
 Real World of Technology.
 (1989).
 Chapter 1

 ##5.
 3rd Oct - Energy Systems
+* Soft copy of guides due friday.
 * Winner, L. (1986).
 Do Artifacts have Politics?
 The whale and the reactor: a search for limits in an age of high technology.
 Chicago, University of Chicago Press, 19-39

 ##6.
 10th Oct - Project work
 Homework presentations and discussion.
+Printing guides.
 Studio work project 2.

 ##7.
 17th Oct - Midterm due
+* Sound work crits and exhibition planning.
-No reading.
+* No reading.
-Project 2 due.
-Exhibition.

-###Part 3: Eccentric Interfaces

 ##8.
 24th Oct
+* Project 2 due.
+Exhibition.
 * Timothy Morton, 2014, The Ecological Thought.
 Excerpts.

 Supplementary:

 * Tim Morton lecture.
 [Ecological Awareness 101.](https://archive.org/details/140204001)

+###Part 3: Eccentric Interfaces

 ##9.
 31st Oct
 * Muecke, Stephen.
 What the cassowary does not need to know.
 Australian Humanities Review, 2006.